 • Notarized letter from parents assuming full financial responsibility for the student during the entire stay in Spain.
 Attach copy of the parent's ID, bank statement and birth certificate of the student.

 • Proof of having received financial aid or scholarship covering expenses for tuition, room, board, and personal expenses during the stay in Spain.

-9. Proof of accomodation in the form of:
+9. Proof of accommodation in the form of:

 • Notarized invitation issued in Spain from a Spanish national or a Spanish legal permanent resident in Spain.

-• Letter from the study-adroad program specifying the address where the student will be staying.
+• Letter from the study-abroad program specifying the address where the student will be staying.

 10. Local Health Certificate with letterhead, stamp, and signature of the Doctor translated into Spanish.